dsomleff/react-camp/react-notes/README.md

 // initialState - default state value
 // initFunc - a func to set initial state in case your initial state is a bit more complex, for example, the result of let's say HTTP requests.
 ```
+- `useReducer()` great if state logic and state updates are complex.
+If you have related pieces of data.

 ## Other Concepts
 - `Lift State Up` technique allow us to pass data from child to parent.